Russian Federation country brief

 Under the Russian Constitution, which was adopted in 1993, a President may serve only two terms consecutively.
 In the March 2008 Presidential election, Dmitry Medvedev won the presidency.
 He confirmed his predecessor, Putin, as Prime Minister in May 2008.
 Putin, who had previously been President for two consecutive terms until 2008, won the March 2012 Presidential election, and was inaugurated for his third (non-consecutive) term in May 2012.
 Medvedev became his Prime Minister.
 In 2008, the Russian Parliament changed the constitution to extend presidential and legislature terms from four to six years.

 Russia is a permanent member of the United Nations Security Council, a member of the G8, the G20, the ASEAN Regional Forum, the Asia–Pacific Economic Cooperation (APEC) grouping, the East Asia Summit, the Asia Europe Meeting and a wide range of other international organisations.
-Russia hosted APEC in 2012, culminating in a Leaders Week in Vladivostok in September.
-It will host the G20 in 2013.
+Russia hosted APEC in 2012, culminating in a Leaders Week in Vladivostok from 2-9 September.
+It is hosting the G20 in 2013, with the G20 Leaders’ Summit to be held in St Petersburg on 5-6 September.
 As a permanent member of the UN Security Council, Russia plays a key role in formulating the international response to issues such as Iran's nuclear program and the situation in Syria.
 It is also one of the countries involved in Six-Party Talks with North Korea and a member of the Middle East Peace Process Quartet.

 While human rights and civil freedoms have improved dramatically since the collapse of the Soviet Union, some concerns remain.
 These include human rights violations in Chechnya and the North Caucasus, lack of media freedom, racially motivated attacks, systemic problems in the legal system, and endemic corruption.